 Table 5.
 Sample-size results from the power analyses for sPCI and sLZc for all 10 model coefficients across all three pilot datasets (rounded up to the nearest number of participants).
-Bold-indicates the results used in the final sample-size calculation.
-Italies-indicate abnormally low sample sizes not included in the final sample-size calculation.
 NA indicates no effect was found in the pilot dataset, thus no sample size was generated from the corresponding power analysis.